openenclave/openenclave/samples/README.md

 - Demonstrate an implementation for how to establish an Attested TLS channel
   - between two enclaves
   - between one non-enclave client and an enclave
+- Deomnstrate how to build the sample with either Mbed TLS or OpenSSL libraries

 #### [Switchless Calls](switchless/README.md)